1102131860/EEE339/README.md

 # Digital Design with Verilog

-This is my EEE339 assignments.
+There are two projects in this module.

+## First one is a clock and timer with state swifting.
-The folder Diagrams include the digrams for Assignment1.
+The folder 'Diagrams' include the digrams for first one

+## Second one is a MIPS single cycle design and simualtion.
-For Assignment 2, the result and anaylsis are contained at the PDF file.
+The result and anaylsis are contained at the PDF file.